Workers' Compensation Lawyers Las Vegas, Nevada

 Q: Am I able to seek medical care with the doctor of my choice?

-A: Unfortunately, no. You must visit an authorized medical service provider as dictated by the workers’ compensation policy.
+A: Unfortunately, no. You must visit an authorized medical service provider as dictated by the workman’s compensation policy.

 Q: What if I lost a loved one in a work accident?
 Am I entitled to benefits under the workers’ compensation laws?

 A: Yes.
 Dependent benefits in the event of death are part of the Nevada Workers’ Compensation laws.
 This process will require legal representation to ensure your interests are protected, and that your claim is not denied by the insurance carrier before it is investigated.
-Our attorneys will lead the charge in developing a case that allows you to recover from your tragic loss.
+Our Las Vegas worker’ comp lawyers will lead the charge in developing a case that allows you to recover from your tragic loss.

-A: Workers’ compensation claims are filled with paperwork, deadlines, medical coverage mandates, employer interaction, insurance representative interviews, and potential bureaucratic delays.
-With our skilled attorneys by your side, we can help you seek the best medical care, and deliver direction on the best ways to heal fully before being ordered back to work.
+A: Workers’ compensation claims are filed with paperwork, deadlines, medical coverage mandates, employer interaction, insurance representative interviews, and potential bureaucratic delays.
+With our skilled Las Vegas worker’ comp attorneys by your side, we can help you seek the best medical care, and deliver direction on the best ways to heal fully before being ordered back to work.
 When you are hurt at work, your livelihood is at stake every second you are losing wages.
 We can help you and your family focus on the best approach to pursuing the maximum coverage and financial recovery without delays, confusion or anxiety.

 Call Workers’ Compensation Attorneys in Las Vegas Now

-Call our accomplished workers’ compensation attorneys at Bertoldo, Baker, Carter & Smith in Las Vegas, NV today at (702) 832-0513 to schedule a free consultation.
-We will start your claim filing process immediately and allow you to rest easy knowing your work injury case is in the best legal hands available in Nevada.
+Call our accomplished Las Vegas, Nevada workers’ compensation attorneys at Bertoldo, Baker, Carter & Smith today at 702-228-2600 to schedule a free consultation.
+We will start your claim filing process immediately and allow you to rest easy knowing your workman injury case is in the best legal hands available in Nevada.